 Alan Wolfe is the founding director of the Boisi Center and Professor of Political Science at Boston College.
-He is author of more than a dozen books, including, most recently, Political Evil: What It Is and How To Combat It (2001), The Future of Liberalism (2009), Does American Democracy Still Work?
+He is the author and editor of more than twenty books, including, most recently, At Home in Exile: Why Diaspora Is Good for the Jews (2014), Political Evil: What It Is and How To Combat It (2001), The Future of Liberalism (2009), Does American Democracy Still Work?
 (2006), Return to Greatness (2005), The Transformation of American Religion: How We actually Practice our Faith (2003), Moral Freedom (2001), and One Nation After All (1999).
-Widely considered one of the nation's most prominent public intellectuals, he is a frequent contributor to the New York Times, Washington Post, The New Republic and The Atlantic, and has delivered lectures across the United States and Europe. (more...)
+Widely considered one of the nation's most prominent public intellectuals, he is a frequent contributor to the New York Times, Washington Post, and The Atlantic, and has delivered lectures across the United States and Europe. (more...)

 Courses at Boston College

-Susan Richard serves as the Boisi Center's Administrative Assistant.
+Since the Boisi Center's inception in 1999, Susan Richard has served as the Boisi Center's Administrative Assistant.
 With her degree from Johnson and Wales University, she has the educational training to plan and organize the many events the Boisi Center sponsors each semester.
+Prior to coming to Boston College, Susan worked at Boston University for eight years in administrative capacities in the Dean's Office in the College of Arts and Sciences and Graduate School as well as the department administrator in the Sociology Department.
 Susan is also currently training in web site management.

 Click here for a list of Boisi Center Alumni